19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (f) the date of delivery of vacant possession of the lot or flat.

-4. The collective sale agreement shall be signed by the subsidiary proprietor, and, if signed in Singapore, in the presence of an advocate and solicitor who has a valid practising certificate appointed by the collective sale committee .
+4. The collective sale agreement shall be signed by the subsidiary proprietor, and, if signed in Singapore, in the presence of an advocate and solicitor who has a valid practising certificate appointed by the collective sale committee or in accordance with paragraph 7(1)(a) in the Third Schedule, whichever is applicable.

 [S 365/2010 wef 16/07/2010]

 5\.
 The collective sale agreement shall be accompanied by a notice, in the prescribed form, that may be used by the subsidiary proprietor to rescind his agreement to be a party to the collective sale agreement.

-7. The notice of rescission shall be signed by the subsidiary proprietor and shall be served personally on the advocate and solicitor appointed by the collective sale committee before 5 p.m. on the last day of the cooling-off period.
+7. The notice of rescission shall be signed by the subsidiary proprietor and shall be served personally on the advocate and solicitor appointed by the collective sale committee or in accordance with paragraph 7(1)(a) in the Third Schedule, whichever is applicable, before 5 p.m. on the last day of the cooling-off period.

 [S 365/2010 wef 16/07/2010]